 Provide a list of all current and pending support (both Federal and non-Federal) for the Project Director/Principal Investigator(s) (PD/PI) and senior/key persons, including subawardees, for ongoing projects and pending applications.
-For each organization providing support, show the total award amount for the entire award period (including indirect costs) and the number of person-months per year to be devoted to the project by the senior/key person.
-Concurrent submission of an application to other organizations for simultaneous consideration will not prejudice its review.
-Provide the Current and Pending Support as an appendix to your project narrative.
+List all sponsored activities or awards requiring a measurable commitment of effort, whether paid or unpaid.